New York Comic Con: A Beginner’s Guide

 Getting in Line

-Well…this one is tricky.
-New York Comic Con is notorious with their poor line-handling.
+NYCC is notorious with their poor line-handling.
 NYCC lines (outside the convention center, at least) can get chaotic and confusing.

 One important thing to remember is that there are three separate entrances to the Javits.
-The one closest to 34th Street is for professionals, exhibitors, press, and VIPs.
+The one closest to 34th Street is for professionals, exhibitors, press, ADA, and VIPs.
 If you have a regular attendee badge, you are to use either the entrance on 11th Ave between 37th and 38th Streets (Green Entrance North) or the entrance on 34th Street between 11th and 12th Avenues (Green Entrance South).

 Green South is on 34th between 11th and 12th Avenues.
 Green North is on 11th Avenue between 37th and 38th Streets.